steven0lisa/mcp-excel-db/README.md

 - Example: `DESCRIBE Sheet1` returns column names and data types

 #### 2. `get_worksheet_info`
-Get information about all worksheets in an Excel file.
+Get basic information about all worksheets in an Excel file (lightweight operation).

 **Parameters:**
 - `filePath` (string): Path to the Excel file (.xlsx or .xls)

 **Returns:**
-- Worksheet names
-- Row counts for each worksheet
+- List of worksheet names

 **Example:**
 ```json